-Look/Learn/Cover Write/Check 1 Write/Check 2Write/Check 3
+Look/Learn/Cover Write/Check 1 Write/Check 2Write/Check 3.

 committee Essential Spelling

 system

 communicate These sheets feature the

 existence 200 words children have to

 conscious learn as part of KS2.
 It's

 queue highly likely these words will

-community feature in Sutton 11 Plus
+community feature in 11 Plus tests

-explanation tests because they are
+explanation

-competition

-conscience linked to the literacy
+competition because they are linked to the literacy curriculum.

-curriculum.
+conscience